gbiolo/shell-menu/README.md

 The only requirement of shell-menu is Python 3.
 The software won't run with older versions of Python.

 ### Todo

 Minor features are in development stage.
 These are some of them:
-- Same configuration for many hostnames and users with the '*' marker
 - Multiple columns menus based on fixed line number

 ### Changelog